+State 1, Phase 1.3 to State 2.
+Develops through frequent fire and/or improper grazing management.
 State 1, Phase 1.2 to State 2.
 Develops with frequent fire and improper grazing management.
-State 1, Phase 1.3 to State 2.
-Develops through frequent fire and/or improper grazing management.
 This site has crossed the threshold.
-It is not economically practical to return this plant community to State 1 with accelerating practices.
+It is economically impractical to return this plant community to State 1 with accelerating practices.